Yingliang-Du/node-rsql-parser/README.md

 # node-rsql-parser
-A RESTful Service Query Language (RSQL) in NodeJS
+A RESTful Service Query Language (RSQL) Parser in NodeJS